vimona3ds/diverge-3/docs/features/visual_system.md

 - ✅ All tests use a testable subclass to expose protected/private properties
 - ✅ Tests verify expected behavior for all techniques without actual implementation
 - ✅ Fixed all linter errors in test files
-- ✅ Implemented comprehensive shader code for Metaballs, Reaction-Diffusion, and Lenia techniques
+- ✅ Implemented comprehensive shader code for all six visual techniques
-- ✅ Started implementation of FluidSimulation shaders and simulation pipeline
+- ✅ Completed the implementation of all planned visual techniques

 ## Shader Implementation Details:
 - **Metaballs**: Implemented using inverse-square falloff field function with custom threshold and color mapping.
 Added subtle noise and pulsing effects for a more organic appearance.
 - **Reaction-Diffusion**: Implemented Gray-Scott model with customizable feed and kill rates, discrete Laplacian approximation, and ping-pong buffer technique for simulation steps.
 - **Lenia**: Implemented continuous cellular automata with customizable kernel functions, growth patterns, and visualization options.
 Includes efficient kernel texture generation.
-- **Fluid Simulation**: Implementing NavierStokes equations with velocity and pressure fields, vorticity confinement, and divergence-free projection.
+- **Fluid Simulation**: Implemented NavierStokes equations with velocity and pressure fields, vorticity confinement, and divergence-free projection.
 Using ping-pong rendering for simulation steps including advection, pressure solving, and gradient subtraction.
+- **FeedbackLoop**: Implemented frame buffer feedback with transformations (translation, rotation, scaling) and various blend modes (add, multiply, screen, overlay).
+Added color shifting and decay effects for interesting visual patterns.
+- **FractalNoise**: Implemented Fractal Brownian Motion (FBM) with multiple noise types (simplex, perlin, worley, value) and domain transformations (ridged, turbulent, terraced).
+Includes customizable color modes with grayscale, rainbow, and custom gradient options.

 ## Next Steps:
-1. Fix the linter errors in FluidSimulation implementation:
-   - Define all missing shader constants (BASE_VERTEX_SHADER, CLEAR_FRAG_SHADER, etc.)
-   - Add missing property declarations (baseMaterial, addForcesMaterial, addDyeMaterial)
-   - Resolve type issues between ShaderMaterial and IShaderMaterial
-2. Complete the Fluid Simulation shader implementation
-3. Implement the remaining visual techniques (feedback loop, fractal noise)
-4. Create visual node definitions that connect to the node system
+1. Create visual node definitions that connect to the node system
+2. Implement integration with the node system
-5. Add performance optimizations for high-resolution simulations
+3. Add performance optimizations for high-resolution simulations
+4. Add more customization options to existing techniques
-6. Create documentation for each technique and its parameters
+5. Create documentation for each technique and its parameters
+6. Consider adding more visual effects like displacement mapping, bloom, etc.

 ## Development Insights:
 - Using type assertion with `(this as any)` is an effective way to test private properties